Columbus, OH Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you’re shipping to or from

-Columbus, OH blends Midwestern charm with a bustling urban vibe, making it a great hub for car shipping and new residents alike.
+Columbus, OH blends Midwestern charm with big-city energy, making it a fun hub for anyone shipping a car to or from the capital.

-• History: Founded in 1812 and named after explorer Christopher Columbus, the city grew around the National Road, the first major highway built west of the Appalachians.
+• Historical Roots: Founded in 1812 and named after explorer Christopher Columbus, the city grew around the National Road, one of the first paved highways in the U.S.

-• Transportation: John Glenn International Airport handles cargo flights, while I‑70, I‑71, and I‑270 connect the city to national road networks, easing car shipments.
+• Transportation Infrastructure: John Glenn Columbus International Airport handles over 8 million passengers yearly, while I‑70, I‑71, and I‑270 connect the city to the national highway network.

 Car Shipping 101